History of phycology: Early days

-The study of botany goes back into pre-history as plants were the food of people from the beginning of the human race.
+The study of botany goes back into pre-history, as plants have been eaten since the beginning of the human race.
 The first attempts at plant cultivation are believed to have been made shortly before 10,000 BC in Western Asia (Morton, 1981) and the first references to algae are to be found in early Chinese literature.
 Records as far back as 3000 BC indicate that algae were used by the emperor of China as food (Huisman, 2000 p.
 13).
-The use of Porphyra in China dates back to at least A.D.
-533–44 (Mumfard and Miura, 1988), there are also references in Roman and Greek literature.
-The Greek word for algae was "Phycos" whilst in Roman times the name became Fucus.
+The use of Porphyra in China dates back to at least AD 533–544 (Mumfard and Miura, 1988); there are also references in Roman and Greek literature.
+The Greek word for algae was phycos whilst in Latin the name became fucus.
 There are early references to the use of algae for manure.
 The first coralline algae to be recognized as living organisms were probably Corallina, by Pliny the Elder in the 1st century AD (Irvine and Chamberlain, 1994 p.
 11).

-The classification of plants suffered many changes since Theophrastus (372–287 B.C.) and Aristotle (384–322 B.C.) grouped them as "trees", "shrubs" and "herbs" (Smith, 1955 p.
+The classification of plants suffered many changes since Theophrastus (372–287 BC) and Aristotle (384–322 BC) grouped them as "trees", "shrubs" and "herbs" (Smith, 1955 p.
 1).

-Little is known of botany during the Middle Ages — it was the Dark Ages of botany.
+Little is known of botany during the Middle Ages—it was the Dark Ages of botany.